 We use weight instead of volume for the sweet potato because sizes can be highly variable.
 Weigh at the store or use a simple kitchen scale.
 If your sweet potato is significantly smaller or larger than indicated in the recipe, just adjust the time!
 Add more time for larger potatoes, and subtract time for smaller ones.

-If you really like garlic, use 2 small cloves.
+If you really like garlicky sweet potatoes, use 2 small cloves.

 To make the best roasted sweet potato wedges, use our memorable acronym: ROAST WELL.